Jobanpreet Singh: Early life

 In September 2024, Singh's much-anticipated project Jahankilla hit the big screen.
 Not only did Singh write the script, but he also portrayed the lead character, Shinda.
 Jahankilla holds personal significance for Singh, as it was inspired by his own experiences during police training.
 The film is a dedication to first responders, honoring the real-life heroes who serve the community.
 Additionally, Jahankilla showcases new and emerging talent, reflecting Singh's commitment to take risks, break boundaries and set new standards and narratives.
 Jahankilla was also exclusively premiered at the Toronto International Film Festival where it was critically acclaimed and praised.
 The event was personally attended by former Indian cricketer and personality Kapil Dev to promote everything this film stands for.
 With his being his second main lead release, Jobanpreet once again showcased his talent by bringing home the Best Actor award, presented by the Moonwhite Films International Film Fest.

 In November 2024, the year is set to close with the much-anticipated release of Vadda Ghar.
 The heartfelt film emphasizes the importance of living together under one roof.
-The movie beautifully conveys that a home is made grand not by its size but by the love and respect shared among the members living in harmony together.
+The movie conveys that a home is made grand not by its size but by the love and respect shared among the members living in harmony together.

-Looking ahead to 2025, audiences can expect the release of the much-awaited family-packed emotional rollercoaster, Kikli which stars Mandy Takhar and Wamiqa Gabbi as the female leads opposite Jobanpreet Singh.
+Looking ahead to 2025, audiences can expect the release of the family-packed emotional rollercoaster, Kikli which stars Mandy Takhar and Wamiqa Gabbi as the female leads opposite Jobanpreet Singh.